‘Game Of Thrones’ Star Sophie Turner Stuns In A Skin-Tight Swimsuit

 — Daily Mail Celebrity (@DailyMailCeleb) March 26, 2019

-Priyanka proved that the gang were all having a pretty great time on the water on Instagram as she uploaded a selfie of the group and confirmed that she was having a “day off” with the family group.
+Priyanka proved that the gang was all having a pretty great time on the water on Instagram, as she uploaded a selfie of the group and confirmed that she was having a “day off” with the family group.

-Earlier this week, Turner was photographed in another pretty skimpy bathing suit, this time sporting a low-cut one-piece as she enjoyed some time with the Jonas Brother stars.
+Earlier this week, Turner was photographed in another pretty skimpy bathing suit, this time sporting a low-cut one-piece as she enjoyed some time with the Jonas Brothers stars.

-Rocking a Onia swimsuit, The Inquisitr shared that the stunning British actress was photographed holding hands with her soon-to-be husband while around the pool.
+Rocking an Onia swimsuit, The Inquisitr shared that the stunning British actress was photographed holding hands with her soon-to-be husband while around the pool.

-Turner opened up about her relationship with Jonas in an interview with Glamour UK earlier this month, where she gushed over just how happy the Jonas Brother singer makes her.
+Turner opened up about her relationship with Jonas in an interview with Glamour UK earlier this month, where she gushed over just how happy she is to be with her future husband.

 “A lot of [my happiness now] is to do with being with a person I’ve fallen in love with,” the Game of Thrones actress said in the interview, adding that Joe is a person “who loves me more than he loves himself” as well as someone “who wants to see me find my own happiness.”